-- 1) In respect of Company's Fixed Assets: - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a program of verification to cover all the items of fixed assets in a phased manner which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, certain fixed assets were physically verified by the management during the year.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification.
-During the year, the company has transferred a substantial portion of its fixed assets to M/s Viking Advanced Technologies Private Limited (CIN: U28920MH1995PTC087833). - (c) According to the information and explanations given to us, the records examined by us and based on the examination of the details provided to us, we report that all the fixed assets held by the Company are in the name of the Company. - 2) In respect of Company's Inventory: - (a) According to the information given to us, physical verification of Inventory has been conducted by the management on a timely basis at reasonable intervals, having regards to the size of the Company and nature of business. - (b) No material discrepancies having an impact on the financial position of the company as on the said date were noticed during the physical verification of inventory. - 3) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, LLP's or any other parties covered in the registers maintained u/s 189 of the Act. - 4) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities, as applicable. - 5) The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2019 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company.
-However, the company has taken interest free refundable security deposits from its trade parties: such deposite being reflected as deferred income in its financial statements as per lod - parties; such deposits being reflected as deferred income in its financial statements as per Ind AS. - 6) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the Company.
-Thus reporting under clause 3(vi) of the order is not applicable to the Company. - 7) According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, Goods and Service Tax, Value Added Tax, Customs Duty, Excise Duty, Cess and other material statutory dues applicable to it with the appropriate authorities.
+- (a) According to the information given to us, physical verification of Inventory has been conducted by the management on a timely basis at reasonable intervals, having regards to the size of the Company and nature of business. - (b) No material discrepancies having an impact on the financial position of the company as on the said date were noticed during the physical verification of inventory. - According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, LLP's or any other parties covered in the registers-maintained u/s 189 of the Act. - 4) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities, as applicable. - 5) The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2019 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company.
+However, the company has taken in the provision of the clause 1 and the provision of the company.

+interest free refundable security deposits from its trade parties; such deposits being reflected as deferred income in its financial statements as per Ind AS.

+6) The maintenance of cost records has not been specified by the Central